visoth/functional-js-basic-example/README.md

-This projet is a simple example of a basic app that fetch, process and show a list random users grouped by city.
-It is here to illustrate the difference between imperative and function programming.
+This projet is a simple example of a basic app that fetch, process and show a list of random users grouped by city.
+It is here to illustrate the difference between imperative and functional programming.

 ## Prerequisites